This is a guide covering the key light.

 What is Low-Key Lighting?

-Low-key lighting further emphasizes the harsh shadows and high contrast that an image/setup might offer.
+Low-key lighting further emphasizes the harsh shadows and high contrast an image/setup might offer.

 This setup brings out the deep shadows and solid blacks, making transitions between both shadows and highlights harsher.

-You will rarely see a lighthearted scene in a movie using this type of setup.
+You rarely see a lighthearted scene in a movie using this type of setup.

 Although the low-key lighting does the complete opposite of the high-key, it doesn’t necessarily make a gloomy and sad photo 100% of the time.

-Low-key lighting creates a dramatic and mysterious atmosphere, making it interesting while also being edgy.
+Low-key lighting creates a dramatic and mysterious atmosphere, making it interesting and edgy.

-Suspenseful scenes will often consist of dark tones and an abundance of shadows.
-Both of those components are the main characteristics of low-key lighting.
+Suspenseful scenes often feature dark tones and an abundance of shadows, which are the main characteristics of low-key lighting.

 These scenes will use a minimal amount of fill light possible.
 The ratio between the key light and fill light will usually fall around 8:1.
 This ratio will result in hard lighting, which in turn makes harsh shadows (which further adds suspense/drama).